NCPP/ocgis/doc/computation.rst

 In its simplest form, a "function dictionary" is composed of a `func` key and a `name` key.
 The `func` key corresponds to the `name` attribute of the function class.
 The `name` key in the "function dictionary" is required and is a user-supplied alias.
 This is required to allow multiple calculations with the same function names to be performed with different parameters (in a single request).

 Functions currently available are listed below: :ref:`available_functions`.
-In the case where a function does not expose a `name` attribute, the `func` value is the lower case string of the function's class name (e.g. Mean = 'mean').
+In the case where a function does not expose a `name` attribute, the `func` value is the lower case string of the function's class name (i.e. Mean = 'mean').

 For example to calculate a monthly mean and median on a hypothetical daily climate dataset (written to CSV format), an OpenClimateGIS call may look like: